fuzzylabs/evidently-monitoring-pattern/README.md

 The demo is comprised of 5 core components:

-- Scenario scripts: within the `scenarios` folder, it contains two scripts namely `drift.py` and `no_drift.py`.
+- Scenario scripts <a name="scenario"></a>: within the `scenarios` folder, it contains two scripts namely `drift.py` and `no_drift.py`.
 Both scripts send production data to the model server for price prediction.
 The difference between the two is that one would send data from the `production_no_drift.csv` and the other would send data from the `production_with_drift.csv` which contains drifted data.

 - The inference server: this is a model server that will return a price prediction when a request is sent to the server.
 The request would consists of the features of a house such as the number of bedrooms, etc...
 After a prediction is made by the model, the server would send the predictions along with the features to the metric server.